 - Recognition: ALP is recognized by all Federal and State Government agencies dealing with meat and poultry inspection.
 Some foreign countries also recognize it.

 ALP is administered by the Office of Public Health and Science, FSIS.

-Federal Express and United Parcel Service packages for the Accredited Laboratory Program should be addressed to: Accredited Laboratory Program, Russell Research Center, Ste.
+Mail and packages for the Accredited Laboratory Program should be addressed to: Accredited Laboratory Program, Russell Research Center, Ste.
 PB-4, 950 College Station Rd., Athens, GA 30605.

 Email inquiries and suggestions can be sent to: ALP@fsis.usda.gov.